Install Auth SDK

 const authConfig = {

-clientId: '<your-client-id>',
+clientId: '<WRISTBAND_CLIENT_ID>',

-clientSecret: '<your-client-secret>',
+clientSecret: '<WRISTBAND_CLIENT_SECRET>',

-wristbandApplicationVanityDomain: '<your-application-vanity-domain>',
+wristbandApplicationVanityDomain: '<WRISTBAND_APPLICATION_VANITY_DOMAIN>',

 };